-THE astrology of the full moon lunar eclipse in virgo | march 3rd, 2026 - what is and isn't working
+THE astrology of the full moon lunar eclipse in virgo | march 3rd, 2026 - what is and isn't working, health matters, work flow, job changes, daily habits, seeing where sacrifice has been normalized, no longer having to earn our rest

 On Tuesday, March 3rd, 2026, at 6:38AM EST, the Virgo Moon opposes the Pisces Sun at 12 degrees giving us this month's Full Moon, our annual Full Moon in Virgo - happening conjunct the Moon's South Node makes this one a Total Lunar Eclipse.